Sumico/ttp/docs/source/Match Variables/Functions.rst

 * value(mandatory) - string pattern to check

-This faunction evaluates if match is equal to given value, returns False if so and True otherwise
+This function evaluates if match is equal to given value, returns False if so and True otherwise

 isdigit
 ------------------------------------------------------------------------------
 ``{{ name | isdigit }}``

-This faunction checks if match is a digit, returns True if so and False otherwise
+This function checks if match is a digit, returns True if so and False otherwise

 notdigit
 ------------------------------------------------------------------------------
 ``{{ name | notdigit }}``

-This faunction checks if match is digit, returns False if so and True otherwise
+This function checks if match is digit, returns False if so and True otherwise

 greaterthan
 ------------------------------------------------------------------------------